The Handsome Family: Musical style

 The Handsome Family's music has been classified as gothic country or gothic Americana, alternative country, avant-country, country, country blues, country rock, gothic folk, roots rock and traditional country.
 The Handsome Family's style is a blend of country, bluegrass, and murder ballads.
 Early recordings have rock elements, but these were less evident from 1996's Milk and Scissors onwards.
 The duo's penchant for a tongue-in-cheek, macabre approach has been noted by many critics; Andy Fyfe of Mojo called them "Americana's ghostly Sonny & Cher."
 A.V.
 Club reviewer Christopher Bahn compared their music to "a collaboration between Hank Williams and Edgar Allan Poe."

 Rennie's lyrics have a strong storytelling component, drawing on themes from Gothic fiction, as well as American folk music, and often involving macabre subjects as murders, suicides and ghosts.
 Some songs are also based on actual historical figures or events, including the lives and deaths of Amelia Earhart ("Amelia Earhart vs. the Dancing Bear", on Milk and Scissors), Emily Shore ("Emily Shore 1819–1839", on Milk and Scissors), Robert Wadlow ("The Giant of Illinois", on Through the Trees), Natalie Wood ("Natalie Wood", an outtake from Twilight, which appears on Smothered and Covered), and Nikola Tesla ("Tesla's Hotel Room", on Last Days of Wonder).
 The title of Last Days of Wonder is a reference to Puritan scientist and witch-hunter Cotton Mather's 1693 book Wonders of the Invisible World, which Rennie found intriguing because of what she called its "madness brimming under the surface of things."

+Covers

+The Handsome Family's songs have been covered repeatedly by musician Andrew Bird, including a full-length album of covers released in 2014, Things Are Really Great Here, Sort Of…

+Wilco’s Jeff Tweedy regularly performs "So Much Wine" in concert.

+Sally Timms of the Mekons covered three Handsome Family songs—"The Sad Milkman", "Snowbird", and "Drunk By Noon"—on her 1999 album Cowboy Sally's Twilight Laments for Lost Buckaroos.

+In 2022, Bird also contributed to Phoebe Bridgers's holiday cover of their song "So Much Wine" from In the Air alongside Irish actor Paul Mescal and bandmates Marshall Vore and Harrison Whitford.
+The proceeds from sales of the cover, as with all of Bridgers's holiday covers, go to the Los Angeles LGBT Center.

+Honors and awards

+In 2014, Chicago city alderman Robert Fioretti sponsored a resolution declaring September 5, 2014 as "Brett and Rennie Sparks Day" in Chicago "for their exceptional and distinctive talents and noteworthy artistic contributions".